Every MCU Easter Egg in ‘She-Hulk’ Explained

 The Sakaarian ship returns

 When Jen is talking to Bruce about taking on Emil’s case, Bruce says he has “some things” he has to “take care of.”
 Meanwhile, the camera pans out to reveal that he’s now a passenger in the Sakaarian courier craft that caused the car accident in episode 1.
-The ship is presumably heading back to Sakaar, but we have no idea who’s flying it, who sent for Bruce, or what business he has to attend to.
-Many fans are convinced that Hulk had a son while on Sakaar, and that son, Skaar, will set up an MCU adaptation of World War Hulk.
+The ship is presumably heading back to Sakaar, but we have no idea who’s flying it, who sent for Bruce, or what business he has to attend to—until the season finale, that is.

 She-Hulk episode 3 Easter eggs: “The People vs. Emil Blonksy”